Nord Noratlas: Portuguese Air Force

 The Portuguese Air Force operated a large number of Noratlases.
 During 1960, Portugal decided to purchase an initial batch of six militarized N-2502A (designated N-2502F) from French airline Union Aéromaritime de Transport (UAT).
-This purchase was quickly followed by other six of the same model, this time directly from Nord Aviation itself.
+This purchase was quickly followed by six more of the same model, this time directly from Nord Aviation itself.
 Later on, an additional 19 N-2501Ds were purchased from the German Air Force.
-Overall, multiple units of the Portuguese Air Force operated by the Noratlas, including Esquadra 32, based at Tancos Air Base, from 1970 to 1977, Esquadra 92, based at Luanda Air Base in Portuguese Angola, from 1961 to 1975, Esquadra 102, based at Beira Air Base in Mozambique, from 1962 to 1975, and Esquadra 123, based at Bissalanca Air Base in Portuguese Guinea, from 1969 to 1974.
+Overall, multiple units of the Portuguese Air Force operated the Noratlas, including Esquadra 32, based at Tancos Air Base, from 1970 to 1977, Esquadra 92, based at Luanda Air Base in Portuguese Angola, from 1961 to 1975, Esquadra 102, based at Beira Air Base in Mozambique, from 1962 to 1975, and Esquadra 123, based at Bissalanca Air Base in Portuguese Guinea, from 1969 to 1974.